Torbuntu/Leikr/CONTRIBUTING.md

 # Contributing to Leikr

+Leikr is not only intended to be a welcome platform for those creating games, it's a welcome platform for those willing to improve Leikr as a game creation tool.

+Leikr is written in Java and uses [Gradle](https://gradle.org/) to build.

+## Building Leikr
+Clone the repository to your local machine.
+In the `Leikr` folder, run `gradlew launchDesktop` to build and launch Leikr.

+## Contributing Code
+To submit code to the Leikr repository, simply do the following:

-1. Fork the master repo
+1. Fork the Leikr repository using the Fork button on the main repository.

-2. Make your changes
+1. Clone your forked repository to your local machine.
+Create a new branch (do not use `master`) for your intended changes.
+Please try to be descriptive as to the branch contents, and try to limit the scope of a single branch.

-3. Ddd your name to the AUTHORS file
+1. Optionally, feel free to add your name to the `AUTHORS` file.

-4. Create a PR for approval
+1. Commit your changes and push the branch to Github.

+1. Github will show a button in your repository to compare your branch changes to the main repository and create a Pull Request.
+Click the button and fill out the PR description field, then submit your Pull Request for approval.
+PRs are generally approved within a day or so.

 # Issues or Requests

-Use the Github Issue tracker to create an issue for either bugs found or for feature enhancement suggestions.
+Use the [Github Issues page](https://github.com/Torbuntu/Leikr/issues) to create either bugs or feature requests.